Retirement in a Time of Rising Interest Rates

 Appendix 1: Expected cash flow factoring in mortality rates

-3. Income in the form of Fund distributions is not guaranteed, and the frequency and amount of distributions may increase or decrease.
+3. Current yield for LPF is as of October 2, 2023.
+Income in the form of Fund distributions is not guaranteed, and the frequency and amount of distributions may increase or decrease.
 The Fund has a unique mutual fund structure.
 Most mutual funds redeem at their associated Net Asset Value (NAV).
 In contrast, redemptions in the decumulation class of the Fund (whether voluntary or at death) will occur at the lesser of NAV or the initial investment amount less any distributions received.

-5. The mortality table follows the CPM2014 public rates taken forward using the MI2017 mortality improvement scale (to account for increasing life expectancy).
+4. The mortality table follows the blended average of males and females within the CPM2014 public sector rates taken forward to 2023 using the MI2017 mortality improvement scale (to account for increasing life expectancy).

 The Longevity Pension Fund is managed by Purpose Investments Inc. The document is not investment advice, nor is it tailored to the needs or circumstances of any investor.
 Talk to your financial advisor to determine if the Longevity Pension Fund is right for you and always read the prospectus before investing.
 Nothing in this document shall be considered a solicitation to buy or an offer to sell, or a recommendation for, a security, or any other product or service, to any person in any jurisdiction where such solicitation, offer, recommendation, purchase or sale would be unlawful under the laws of that jurisdiction.
 No securities commission or similar regulatory authority has reviewed this document and any representation to the contrary is an offence.
 Information contained in this document is believed to be accurate and reliable, however, we cannot guarantee that it is complete or current at all times.
 The information provided is subject to change without notice.